NetBSDfr/pkgin/README.md

   * `import` _file_:
     Import a list of packages to be installed from file (one category/package by line)

-  * `install` _package_ ...:
+  * `install` _package|glob_ ...:
     Performs installation or upgrade of package.
 If more than one packages are specified on the command-line, all will be installed (or upgraded).
+Instead of a package name, a glob can be specified in order to install specific versions.

+    Exemple:

+    pkgin in 'mysql-server&gt;5.1&lt;5.6'

   * `keep` _package_ ...:
     Marks package as "non auto-removable".
 A `keep`-able package is equivalent to a non-automatic package in pkgsrc(7) terminology.